jalian-systems/CustomiSE/README.md

 ## Using Eclipse

-Use the eclipse target to create eclipse projects for Marathon.
+Use the eclipse target to create eclipse projects for CustomiSE.
 Import the projects into a new workspace.

 ```
 $ ./gradlew eclipse